 Quinine is an extract from the bark of the Cinchona tree (“Cinchona officinalis”).
 The bark we use comes from India and can be traced back to the cinchona plantations established by the British Government in India in the 1860s.

-Carbonated water, sugar, natural botanical extracts, including natural quinine, citric acid.
+Carbonated spring water, sugar, natural flavourings including quinine, acid (citric acid).

 Typical Values per 100ml

 Energy 143 kJ / 34 kcal

 Fat 0 g